Tahsan-Alam/Machine-Learning-Image-Classification-for-Agriculture-Intelligence/README.md

 Small and imbalanced dataset with a focus on exploring generalization under constraints
 ## Team
 - Tahsan Ul Alam (University of Iowa)
-- Sam Akerman-Knopf (University of Arkansas)
+- Sam Akerman-Knopf (University of Iowa)
 - Victoria Do (University of Arkansas)

 For more information, please refer to the project poster.